 Students attending Summer School receive additional instruction to prepare them for the next school year through engaging reading and math curriculum, and participating in field trips to cultural sites across the city.
 Students also receive a free, healthy breakfast and lunch every day.

-Your student's school will notify you if your child is recommended for Summer School.
+Your student's school will notify you in June if your child is recommended for Summer School.
 After completing Summer School, the school will review your student’s work and assessments from Summer School and the regular school year to determine if they can move up to the next grade in September.

 Please contact your student’s principal if you have questions about whether they should attend Summer School.

 Summer in the City (SITC) also offers free summer enrichment programs for students not attending Summer School.
 Learn more about the Summer Academy programs.
 Registration for Summer Academy enrichment programs launches each spring.

 New York City public school students receive first priority for Summer School enrollment.
 All other applicants are admitted on a first-come, first-served basis, subject to seat availability.

 Use the resources below to determine what documentation you will need to register:

 - New residents of New York City are eligible to attend summer school tuition-free if they provide proper residency documentation and meet eligibility criteria.
 This also applies to temporary residents of New York City who are visiting for the summer (and not currently registered in the NYC public school system and will not be enrolled in the 2020-21 school year.)
 Enrollment takes place in person at the school the student wishes to attend in June, and on the first day of SITC.
 Parents, guardians or emancipated students must provide a copy of the student’s report card or transcript from the student’s current or former school (if available).